Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Empirical Evaluation

-Figure~\ref{fig:variable_artificial} show the corresponding results for the setting when we fix the total number of data points per data providers at 100.
+Figure~\ref{fig:variable_artificial} in Appendix~\ref{appendix:first} shows the corresponding results when we fix the total number of data points per data providers at 100.
 Figure~\ref{fig:fixed_artificial} and ~\ref{fig:variable_artificial} show very similar results due to the fact that the number of data points contributed by data provider does not matter as much in our implementation because the client code converts raw data from data providers into histogram representation and the rest of the process only deals with the histogram representation.
-Therefore, the additional cost is mostly limited to the process of converting raw data into histogram representations and all further dominating costs are nearly independent of the number of data points.
+Therefore, the additional cost is mostly limited to the process of converting raw data into histogram representations and further dominating costs are nearly independent of the number of data points.

-We next draw attention to Figure~\ref{fig:time_iter} where we show the time taken with the number of iterations in the MWEM algorithm, an important hyper-parameter in any iterative algorithm.
-Clearly, time increases at a much faster rate in the MPC only approach compared to the hybrid MPC+TEE approach.
-The reason for similarity in the fixed data and variable data setting is the same as discussed previously.